 Wait until it arrives and proceed to the next step.

 Your funds have arrived at your account.
-Great Ethereum news – it’s time to buy ETH.
+Great Ethereum news – it’s time to trade ETH.
 Use the search bar on the top of the page to search for Ethereum (ETH).
 Plus500 will take you to the Ethereum USD trading pair’s page.
-Click “Buy” and select the amount of Ethereum you want to purchase.
+Click “Buy” or “Sell”and select the amount of Ethereum you want to trade.
 If you are satisfied with the Ethereum exchange rate, execute the trade.

 Buying Ethereum in Your Country

 Europe is one of the top crypto-friendly continents, and the United Kingdom is a country where ETH is highly popular among cryptocurrency enthusiasts.
 However, choosing the wide selection of cryptocurrency exchanges and brokers, one has to spend much time to find the best service to buy Ethereum in the UK.
 So, we have taken the time, tested numerous solutions, and selected the best for the citizens of the United Kingdom.

 And this service is eToro, which we also ranked as the top crypto exchange for buying Ethereum (globally).
 The broker is best suited for UK citizens as it is FCA regulated.
 Furthermore, eToro features social trading (including copy trading), a user-friendly platform, multiple payment methods to choose from (including PayPal and credit cards) as well as a fast account creation process.